 After Ricoh's official announcement of the M-mount expansion unit, I decided to buy one, although I had not intended to do so originally.
 Here are my first personal experiences with the lenses that I bought (or tried to buy).
 This page is devoted to the Zeiss Biogon f4.5/21 mm lens.

-New: You can view and download the original files of the samples (for downloading use the browser's context menu).
+Note: You can view and download the original files of the samples (for downloading use the browser's context menu).

 After I had acquired the M-mount expansion unit in mid-October 2011, I decided to also expand my range of lenses into focal lengths that I already own in the form of A12 camera units.
 This was caused by the observation that I was too lazy to exchange units.
 Exchanging lenses only seemed much simpler and also simplifies the equipment that I carry around with me.